|Real Madrid B team reached the Copa del Rey's final in 1980|

 GK: García Remón (Spain)

 Born in Madrid, Garcia Remón was best known for his spells with Real Madrid.
-He then began an interesting battle for first-choice status with Miguel Ángel González which would last for the vast majority of his stay.
+He then began an interesting battle for first-choice status with Miguel Ángel González which would last for the vast majority of his stay in Madrid.
 Remón would start from 1971 to 1973 and 1979 to 1981.
 At the international level, he earned two caps for Spain.

 RB: Chendo (Spain)

 Chendo was a product of Real Madrid academy.
 He played his entire career with Real Madrid.
 He was a part of the team that won back-to-back UEFA Cup titles in the mid-1980's.
 He retired after the 1998 European Champions' League Final.
 He was capped 26 times.
 He represented Spain at both World Cup Finals in 1986 and 1990.

 RB: Dani Carvajal (Spain)

 Dani Carvajal went through Real Madrid's academy.
 In 2012, he was sold to Bayer Leverkusen.
 In his only season there, he established himself among the best fullback in Bundesliga.
 He returned to Real Madrid in a buyback clause.
 He was a contributor as Real Madrid won three Champions' League in his first 4 seasons.
 At the time of writing, he is a member of the national team.
 He took part in the World Cup Finals in 2014.

 RB: Alvaro Arbeloa (Spain)

 Alvaro Arbeloa started his career with Real Madrid, but he made a name with Liverpool in England before making a return to his mother club in 2009.
 He helped Real Madrid to win their 10th European Cup in 2014.
 For Spain, he was mainly used as a sub during Spain's glorious run at Euro 2008 and the World Cup in 2010, but he was their starting rightback at the 2012 European Championship.

 CB: Manuel Sanchis Hontiyuelo (Spain)